jacoblapworth/akahu-sdk-swift/src/react/components/dropdown/dropdown.toggled.md

 - **`DropDownToggled.triggerClickAction` determines what happens when the user clicks on the trigger.**  By default, we toggle the dropdown's open state.
 You can turn this off with "none" or use "open" to always open.

 - **For the focus to remain on the trigger when the dropdown is open**.
-Set the `DropDown.hasKeyboardEvents` and `DropDown.restrictFocus` props to `false`.
-Ensuring that focus doesn't shift to the dropdown.
+Set the `DropDown.hasKeyboardEvents` and `DropDown.restrictFocus` props to `false` to ensure focus doesn't shift to the dropdown.

 - The combination of setting those props means the **dropdown no longer automatically open**.
 To handle this, call the `DropDownToggled.openDropDown` method to open it.
 The example above does it on any keypress inside the input, but this is not required, the dropdown can open at any time.